lucia-auth/lucia/docs/pages/guides/troubleshooting.md

 ## Session cookies are not set in `localhost`

-By default, session cookies have a `Secure` flag, which require HTTPS.
+By default, session cookies have a `Secure` flag, which requires HTTPS.
 You can disable it for development with the `sessionCookie.attributes.secure` configuration.

 ```ts
 import { Lucia } from "lucia";